 In 2014, a quaint theatre dedicated to vintage vibes and a unique viewing experience was born.
-With its first outlet in Golden Mile, The Projector wasn’t like any other Golden Village or Cathay cineplex featuring blockbuster hits and remains every Singaporean film buff’s fantasy.
+With its first outlet in Golden Mile Tower, The Projector wasn’t like any other Golden Village or Cathay Cineplex featuring blockbuster hits and remains every Singaporean film buff’s fantasy.

 For the arthouse aficionado, casual moviegoer, and anyone in between, The Projector is an intimate space that showcased both lesser-known indie flicks and top-charted international movies, giving birth to a cult following of film enthusiasts under its brand.

 While it’s probably not the first time you’ve heard of Singapore’s quaint film retreat, here’s what those who have never made a visit can expect to find.

 Maybe you’re a film buff wondering why the films they show at film festivals never appear in cinemas here.
 Or maybe you’re an old soul, longing for the days of silent movies and Audrey Hepburn.
 Or maybe you just want to watch a good movie.

 Started by and for film lovers, The Projector is a hipster-certified hangout showing indie films, foreign films, cult classics, and blockbuster movies.

 Golden Mile Tower – Photogenic theatre rooms & photo booth at foyer

 Image credits: @ivan_rak_boom via Instagram

 For the average moviegoer, The Projector may look a little unassuming, but with themed rooms like the Green Room and Red Room, this quirky theatre is unapologetically unique.